 You can also check the distribution of SDG Good Practices around the globe in this data visualization dashboard.

 A digital publication "SDG Good Practices-A compilation of success stories and lessons learned in SDG implementation (First Edition)" is now available.

 *Disclaimer: The SDG good practices online registry provides an opportunity to Member States, the UN system and other stakeholders to showcase SDG-related good practices and success stories.
 Kindly note that the views presented do not represent those of the United Nations and that the United Nations does not endorse the accuracy or reliability of any advice, opinion, statement or outcomes provided by stakeholders to this platform.
 The United Nations reserves the right to review submissions and delete proposed SDG good practices at any given time if any content/input is perceived as not aligned with the United Nations Charter and/or the principles and purposes of the United Nations 2030 Agenda for Sustainable Development.

-The Second Open Call for Good Practices, Success Stories and Lessons Learned in the implementation of the 2030 Agenda is closed on 14 March 2021.
+Thank you for your interest in the Second Open Call for Good Practices, Success Stories and Lessons Learned in the implementation of the 2030 Agenda.

-All submissions will be reviewed by a UN Inter-Agency-Team and the results will be published online in late May 2021.
+All submissions have been reviewed by the UN Inter-Agency-Team and the results will be published online around in Mid-June 2021.